-A course learning outcome is a brief statement of a skill, competency, or attitude a successful student will achieve by the end of a course; there are higher-level more abstract learning outcomes for entire programs.
-This is a list of all current learning outcomes for courses in the School of Computing.
-Course websites may list additional learning outcomes for the current specific offering of the course.
+A course learning outcome (CLO) is a brief statement of a skill, competency, or attitude a successful student will achieve by the end of a course; there are higher-level more abstract learning outcomes for entire programs.

 Introduction to algorithms: their definition, design, coding, and execution on computers.
 Intended for students who have no programming experience.
-All or most assignment work will be completed during lab time.

 CLO | Supports PLO(s) |